-What Is Baby Skin Allergy?
+What Is a Skin Allergy?

-Most Common Skin Allergies In Babies
+Common Skin Allergies in Babies

-2. Papular Urticaria Or Bug Bites
+2. Papular Urticaria or Bug Bites

 As this is a common skin allergy, a topical steroid cream is usually suggested for relief from the itching.
 An anti-histamine might also provide relief and should be given at night.
 In case the rashes get infected, an antibiotic cream may be prescribed by your child’s doctor.

 Heat rash (sweat rash or prickly heat), is commonly seen on baby’s face, neck, back, underarms, or bottom.
 It is a skin rash that appears when the skin gets too warm.
 Babies with sensitive skin and who live in warm weather are especially prone to this.